cordmaximilian/mini_dwh/README.md

 The Prefect UI, available at `http://127.0.0.1:4200`, shows the status of each run so you can keep track of your pipeline executions.

+## Adding new data sources

+Fetcher modules live in the `sources/` package.
+Each module must implement a `fetch()` function that downloads the raw data.
+See `sources/README.md` for instructions.
+Update `pipeline_config.yml` with the fully qualified module path (for example `sources.my_source.fetch`) so the orchestrator can locate the function.

 ## dbt configuration